 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 McLaughlin, Pamela Ann, "Mapping an identity: How women artists develop an artistic identity" (2006).
 Teaching and Leadership - Dissertations.
-Paper 25.
+25.